 As the years pass, fine furnishings develop a natural patina.
 Inherent, enriching colour changes may occur in wood, leather and metal.
 Mahogany, as an example, may become paler with age, and cherry darker.
 Natural oak may yellow slightly over time.
 Brass may tarnish or take on a mottled appearance and bronze has a tendency to take on a sea-green tone.
 Iron may pit subtly and bone will darken.
 These changes should be expected and welcomed as signs of the authentic materials we use in the creation of our furniture and works of art.
 These are the hallmarks of true quality.

-Tree growth is dependent on climate and soil, and because of this no two trees are identical.
-Finished wood, whether veneer or solid, typically exhibits differences that are part of the natural beauty of the timber from which it was harvested.
+Tree growth is dependent on climate and soil, and because of this no two trees and no two pieces of furniture are identical.
+Finished wood, whether veneer or solid, typically exhibits those natural differences that are part of the inherent beauty of the timber.
 Small marks, cracks, mineral streaks and variations in grain are all natural features of wood.

 Crotch mahogany veneers originate from the area between two large branches of a tree (also known as a crotch veneer) where different forces of nature are at work throughout a tree’s life.
 These forces push and pull the fibres of the wood, creating an exquisite surface grain.
 Even after the wood has been sliced and veneered, these forces are still at work.
 Over time, the grain may have a natural tendency to raise slightly and hairline cracks will appear.
 Again, these fine lines are indicative of an heirloom piece.